particle-iot/docs/src/content/reference/ios.md

 This SDK is still under development and is currently released as Beta.
 Although tested, bugs and issues may be present.
 Some code might require cleanup.
 In addition, until version 1.0 is released, we cannot guarantee that API calls will not break from one Cloud SDK version to the next.
 Be sure to consult the [Change Log](https://github.com/spark/spark-sdk-ios/blob/master/CHANGELOG.md) for any breaking changes / additions to the SDK.

-**Existing SDK users**

-Please read carefully:

-#### 1) Carthage support

-The SDK is now also available as a [Carthage](https://github.com/Carthage/Carthage) dependency.
-This should solve many issues SDK users has been reporting with mixing Swift dependencies in their projects and having to use the `use_frameworks!` directive in the `Podfile` -  that flag is required for any dynamic library, which includes anything written in Swift.
-The previously static library would not play nicely with those.
-For additional information on how to install the Particle iOS SDK as a Carthage framework dependency check out the updated [Installation](#installation) section.

-#### 2) Nullability - even better Swift interoperability!
+**Swift support**

 One of the great things about Swift is that it transparently interoperates with Objective-C code, both existing frameworks written in Objective-C and code in your app.
 However, in Swift there’s a strong distinction between optional and non-optional references, e.g. `NSView` vs. `NSView?`, while Objective-C represents both of these two types as `NSView *`.
 Because the Swift compiler can’t be sure whether a particular `NSView *` is optional or not, the type is brought into Swift as an implicitly unwrapped optional, NSView!.
 In previous Xcode releases, some Apple frameworks had been specially audited so that their API would show up with proper Swift optionals.
 Starting Xcode 6.3 there's support for this on your own code with a new Objective-C language feature: nullability annotations.
-The new nullability annotations have been integrated into the Particle iOS Cloud SDK library so now it plays more nicely with Swift projects.
+The new nullability annotations have been integrated into the Particle iOS Cloud SDK library so now it plays nicely with Swift projects.

-All SDK callbacks now return real optionals (`SparkDevice?`) instead of implicitly unwrapped optionals (`SparkDevice!`).
-See updated Swift examples below.
-Basically only simple change required from you the SDK user: to replace your callback argument types from `!` suffix to `?` suffix.
+All SDK callbacks return real optionals (`SparkDevice?`) instead of implicitly unwrapped optionals (`SparkDevice!`).
+See Swift examples below.
+Basically only a simple change required from the SDK user: to replace your callback argument types from `!` suffix to `?` suffix.

-#### 3) AFNetworking 3.0

-AFNetworking is a networking library for iOS and Mac OS X. It's built on top of the Foundation URL Loading System, extending the powerful high-level networking abstractions built into Cocoa.
-It has a modular architecture with well-designed, feature-rich APIs.
-The Particle Cloud SDK has been relying on this useful library since the beginning, version 3.0 was released not long ago that contained some breaking changes, the main change from 2.x is that `NSURLConnectionOperation` was removed all together and `NSURLSessionDataTask` was introduced instead - it is used to invoke network access.
-The major change in Particle iOS Cloud SDK is that now every SDK function will return the [`NSURLSessionDataTask`](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionDataTask_class/index.html) object that can be queried by the app developer for further information about the status of the network operation.
-Refer to the Apple docs link above for further information on how to use it.
-Code changes are optional and if you've been ignoring the return value (since it was `void`) of the SDK functions before you can keep doing so, alternatively you can now make use of the `NSURLSessionDataTask` object as described.

-#### 4) Two legged auth support / better session handling

-If you use your own backend to authenticate users in your app - you can now inject the Particle access token your back end gets from Particle cloud easily using one of the new `injectSessionAccessToken` functions exposed from `SparkCloud` singleton class.
-In turn the `.isLoggedIn` property has been deprecated in favor of `.isAuthenticated` - which checks for the existence of an active access token instead of a username.
-Additionally the SDK will now automatically renew an expired session if a refresh token exists.
-As increased security measure the Cloud SDK will no longer save user's password in the Keychain.

-#### 5) Electron support

-The [Electron](https://store.particle.io/#electron), our cellular development kit for creating connected products that work anywhere has been released!
-Particle iOS Cloud SDK supports it fully, no code changes required!
+...

 ### Getting Started